club-1/plexoffice/collect/README.md

 # static/collect

-this is the folder where the `manage.y collectstatic` command should gather the static files
+This is the folder where `./manage.py collectstatic` gathers the static files.